-Mr Sharadchandra Abhyankar is a Director of the Board since October 2023.
-He is a Senior Partner at Khaitan & Co and is engaged with the NSE Center of Excellence, UPES School of Law, Government Law College, Mumbai and the Department of Law at Mumbai University.
+Mr Sharadchandra Abhyankar is a Director of the Company since October 2023.
+He is a Senior Partner at Khaitan & Co and is engaged with the NSE Center of Excellence, UPES School of Law, Government Law College, Mumbai, and the Department of Law at Mumbai University.

-Mr Abhyankar holds a graduate degree in Arts (Economics and Commerce) and a postgraduate degree in Law from the University of Mumbai and is a Fellow of Government Law College, Mumbai.
-He is also a member of The Bombay Incorporated Law Society.
+Mr Abhyankar holds a graduate degree in Arts (Economics and Commerce) and a postgraduate degree in Law from the University of Mumbai and is a member of The Bombay Incorporated Law Society.